Seraina Telli: Biography

 With a penchant for rock and heavy metal music, Telli developed a great interest in music in her childhood.
 After she studied music at the University of Freiburg in Germany, she began her career as a singer and songwriter.

 In 2015, Telli was hired as the frontwoman of the heavy/power metal band Burning Witches and went on European tours with the band.
-During her time with this Burning Witches, she was a songwriter and lyricist on the first two studio albums.
+During her time with Burning Witches, she was a songwriter and lyricist on the first two studio albums.
 In 2019, Telli left Burning Witches to focus on her band, Dead Venus, as well as her solo project.
 In October 2022, Telli released her debut solo album "Simple Talk" and it reached number 2 on the Swiss charts.
 In September 2023, she released her second album "Addicted to Color", which reached number 1 on the Swiss charts.

 Musical style

-She is also well known for her versatility as a musician and for breaking new ground across various genres.
+Telli is well known for her versatility as a musician and for using various genres.